javalin/website/_posts/tutorials/2020-08-23-javalin-jte-example.md

 ## Error handling
-jte does everything to pass meaningful error messages to the developer.
+jte does everything it can to pass meaningful error messages to the developer.

 Let's try to call a method that does not exist and see what happens.